Minbu: Minbu Shwe Settaw

 A pair of Buddha's footprints are located in Settawya, a forest retreat which is 34 mi west of Minbu on the opposite bank of Magwe and is 331 mi from Yangon by road.
 The footprints are well preserved and shrines have been constructed nearby.
 The place is known as the Pagoda site of the forest.
 The pilgrimage is combined with photography for young people, as the scenery is picturesque.
 One can go there also by Minbu- A Road following branches lane at 22 mi post.
 The site is on the river Man.
 The festival is held on the fifth waxing moon of the Myanmar calendar month, Tabodwe (February and March) annually.
 Many people, from different parts of the country, gather there and make meritorious deeps singly or collectively.

 On the way from Minbu, visitors can pay homage to Sandalwood Monastery at Legging where the Buddha had visited in his lifetime.
 The history of that Footprint Pagoda dated back to the time of Buddha.
 Once the Buddha came to that site in the country of Sunapranta.
 He met the Orahat Sicca Vanda and Naga Nammada on his way and on their humble request, he granted their reverence.
 The footprints were enshrined ever since.
 The lower footprint on the slat is under water during the monsoon months as the river Man is flooded.
 Therefore, the festival is celebrated in the later winter months.
 Minbu is very hot in summer.

 There are series of stalls marketing different things for the pilgrims and villagers nearly.
 The souvenirs can be bought there also.
 Minbu new market is very cheap to buy things.
 Shops are sell with wholesale price.
 A lot of motorcycles are going around in Minbu.
 People use motorcycles for their transportation.

 From Minbu, there is a road can transport to Rakhine State and you can go the most famous pagoda Kyaungdawya Pagoda (ကျောင်းတော်ရာ).

 In Minbu, there is a lot of crab and dried fish and dried shrimp (ပုဇွန်) you can buy.
 This is transport from Rakhine.

-One of the Asian elephants (Elephus maximus) at Twycross Zoo in the United Kingdom was named after the city of Minbu, as Burma was the country she originated from.
+One of the Asian elephants at Twycross Zoo in the United Kingdom was named after the city of Minbu, as it is originally from Myanmar.

 Climate

+Minbu, as part of the central Myanmar “dry zone” in the rain shadow of the 3000 m-high Arakan Mountains, has a hot semi-arid climate (Köppen BSh).
+The climate is hot to sweltering year-round and has two seasons, wet and dry, of similar length.
+Unlike most monsoonal semi-arid climates, the rainy season is relatively long at around five to six months, while variability and extreme monthly and daily rainfalls are much lower than usual with this type of climate.